Skip to main content

 Read about the rules outlined by Reg CC, the circumstances that allow exceptions, and what to do when your financial institution suspects fraud.

-Balancing fraud-fighting with consumer compliance
+Balance fraud-fighting with consumer compliance

 Efficient compliance with both Reg CC and the requirements tied to anti-fraud or anti-money laundering can also greatly impact customer or member experiences.
 Legitimate customers and members expect access to their deposits quickly.
 They equally assume their banks and credit unions will protect them against fraud.
+As some financial institutions have learned, it can be tricky to balance improving customer experience and fraud, but the stakes are high.

 What is Reg CC in banking?